aschey/stream-download-rs/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/aschey/stream-download-rs)
 ![Lines of Code](https://aschey.tech/tokei/github/aschey/stream-download-rs)

-[stream-download](https://github.com/aschey/stream-download-rs) is a library for streaming content from a remote location to a local cache and using it as a [read](https://doc.rust-lang.org/stable/std/io/trait.Read.html) and [seek](https://doc.rust-lang.org/stable/std/io/trait.Seek.html)-able source.
+[stream-download](https://github.com/aschey/stream-download-rs) is a library for streaming content from a remote location to a local cache and using it as a [`read`](https://doc.rust-lang.org/stable/std/io/trait.Read.html) and [`seek`](https://doc.rust-lang.org/stable/std/io/trait.Seek.html)-able source.
 The requested content is downloaded in the background and read or seek operations are allowed before the download is finished.
 Seek operations may cause the stream to be restarted from the requested position if the download is still in progress.
 This is useful for media applications that need to stream large files that may take a long time to download.

-HTTP is the only transport supplied by this library, but you can use a custom transport by implementing the `SourceStream` trait.
+This library makes heavy use of the adapter pattern to allow for pluggable transports and storage implementations.

 ## Installation